jonilala796/twitch-relay/README.md

 3. Replace `PATH/TO/YOUR/FOLDER/` with the real path to your relay. (e.g.: C:\Users\lampe385\workspace\twitch-relay)
 4. Save the file.
 5. Execute the file.
-6. You may need to allow it to communicate through the fire wall.
+6. You may need to allow it to communicate through the firewall.

 If everything worked you command prompt should look like this: